FrameworkComputer/linux-docs/framework16/AI-300/Gaming-on-Steam-dGPU-Fedora.md

 ### Second NVMe Drive Configuration

 **Script-Based Configuration (Recommended)**
 If you used the [Steam Drive Mounter script](https://github.com/FrameworkComputer/steam-drive-mounter/blob/main/README.md#steam-drive-mounter) for automated setup, the drive mounts with your username in the path.

-Replace `YourUserName` with your actual Fedora login name:
+Next, replace `YourUserName` with your actual Fedora login name:

 ```
 flatpak override --user --filesystem=/media/YourUserName/steamgames com.valvesoftware.Steam
 ```